ranfysvalle02/Interactive-RAG/README.md

 # Understanding the Limitations of Large Language Models (LLMs) and Introducing Retrieval-Augmented Generation (RAG)

 As the field of natural language processing continues to evolve, large language models (LLMs) have emerged as a significant breakthrough.
 Trained on vast amounts of text data, LLMs possess the ability to generate human-like text, revolutionizing various applications.
 However, it is crucial to comprehend the limitations associated with these models.
-In this blog post, we will delve into the challenges presented by LLMs and explore the retrieval-augmented generation (RAG) architecture as a solution.
+In this blog post, we will delve into the challenges presented by LLMs and explore interactive retrieval-augmented generation (RAG) architecture as a solution.

 ## Limitations of LLMs